The JASGC Team

-With bachelor’s degrees in International Studies and Japanese, Anna studied abroad at Gifu University her junior year, and after graduating lived in Okazaki and Gifu for three years.
-While she was living in Okazaki, she worked for the Board of Education, creating an English curriculum for 5th and 6th year students in elementary school.
-She has been studying Japanese language and culture for many years.
-She has passed the level 3 Japanese Language Proficiency Test and is studying to take the level 2 test.
+With bachelor’s degrees in International Studies and Japanese, Anna studied abroad at Gifu University her junior year, and after graduating lived in Okazaki and Gifu, Japan, for three years.
+While living in Okazaki, she worked for the Board of Education, creating an English curriculum for 5th- and 6th-grade elementary school students.
+A continuous learner herself, Anna passed the level 3 Japanese Language Proficiency Test (JLPT) and is studying to take the level 2 test.
 She also developed a hands-on workshop to demonstrate “Karesansui,” the art of Japanese dry rock gardening, which is now offered through the JASGC.
 Currently her primary occupation is designing and helping to maintain websites as well as assisting organizations in better understanding and managing their social media.

 Originally from Tokyo, Japan, Shoko moved to Cincinnati with her husband Kaz in 2009 when she started to be involved in Gifu-Cincinnati Sister City relationship.
-She worked as a translator/interpreter in medical, automotive, and public school settings, and as a Japanese speaking guide for inbound travelers including business and leisure visitors to this region.
-She was appointed by Gifu City in 2018 as a Sister City representative in Cincinnati.
-She is excited to join the JASGC team.
+She has worked as a translator/interpreter in medical, automotive, and public school settings, and as a Japanese speaking guide for inbound travelers including business and leisure visitors to this region.
+She was appointed by Gifu City in 2018 as a Sister City Representative in Cincinnati and continues to play an active role in the partnership.

-She holds licenses as a Sogetsu Ikebana (Japanese Flower Arrangement) Certified Instructor, and as a Japanese Calligraphy Kana 2-Dan instructor.
+Ms. Nesbitt holds licenses as a Sogetsu Ikebana (Japanese Flower Arrangement) Certified Instructor, and as a Japanese Calligraphy Kana 3-Dan.
 In addition, she received a Urasenke Tea Ceremony Beginner Accreditation in 2018 and continues to actively study that art.